-The yearbook staff is comprised of students in 5th, 6th, 7th, or 8th grade who would like to participate.
-Meetings are held on Wednesdays after school from 3:00-4:00 p.m. in Mrs. Steff's room, 229.
-Students should listen to the announcements for details.
+The yearbook staff is composed of students in 5th, 6th, 7th, or 8th grade who would like to participate.
+Students should listen to the announcements for details on meeting dates and times.
 Notification of yearbook sale dates, costs, etc. will be distributed during the school year and placed on the school website.